nerovalerius/registration_3d/README.md

 ![alt text](https://i.ibb.co/W3w2vqp/4000-3000-max.jpg)

+This is a collection of ros launch files to start two intel d435 ros camera nodes and to apply a pointcloud registration on the two images.
+The resulting transformation is then applied via ros /tf topics and the clouds are vizualized inside rviz.

+Simply clone this git into your ros_workspace/src folder and build it with catkin_make.

 ## launch/start_3d_cams.launch
 Starts both intel D435i ROS Nodes.
-Change serial numbers to your models.
+Change serial numbers inside this launch file to fit your models.

 ## launch/icp_align_rviz.launch
 Start your two ROS PointCloud2 topics before this program is started.
+Works with robags or real nodes.
 See launch/start_3d_cams.launch

 This launch file starts preprocess_align_publish, which consists of the following steps:
+Arguments can also be added into the launch file.

 ## PREPROCESS_ALIGN_PUBLISH
+example call: rosrun perception

 This program is designed to:
  1a.
 Read two pointclouds from ros PointCloud2 streams
  1b.
 OR read two pointclouds from .pcd files